ovh/docs/pages/platform/ai/deploy_tuto_10_locust/guide.en-gb.md

 First you can go for SaaS load tester, such as [Gatling.io](https://gatling.io/) or [K6.io](https://k6.io).
 Nothing to install, easy to start.

 A second option is using open source load testing tools.
-Some tools are only command-like based, such a [hey](https://github.com/rakyll/hey) or [Wrk2](https://github.com/giltene/wrk2), other comes with a web interface like [Locust](https://locust.io/).
+Some tools are only command-line based, such as [hey](https://github.com/rakyll/hey) or [Wrk2](https://github.com/giltene/wrk2), other comes with a web interface like [Locust](https://locust.io/).

 Select the right tool for the right test is mandatory.
 For the next parts, **we will select and use locust**, allowing us to show visual graphs.